goruha/drush/commands/make/README.txt

         projects[myproject][overwrite] = TRUE

-- `translations`

-  Retrieve translations for the specified language, if available, for all projects.

-               translations[] = es

 ### Project download options

   Use an alternative download method instead of retrieval through update XML.

-  If no download type is specified, make defaults the type to `git`.
-Additionally, if no url is specified, make defaults to use Drupal.org.

   The following methods are available:

 - `download[type] = file`